Internal Flow

 Inlet and Outlet

-Select the Conditions->Accuracy tool.
-Verify that Low is selected for the Accuracy in the Properties panel.
+Select the Special->Accuracy tool.
+Verify that Low is selected for the Accuracy in the Properties Panel.

 Drag and drop the Accuracy tool onto an edge of the volume.
 Double-click volume_2->Faces in the Select dialog and select Done to set the accuracy of the calculation.